helm/charts/stable/elasticsearch-exporter/README.md

 `serviceMonitor.enabled` | if `true`, creates a Prometheus Operator ServiceMonitor | `false` `serviceMonitor.interval` | Interval that Prometheus scrapes Elasticsearch metrics | `10s`
-`serviceMonitor.namespace` | Namespace which Prometheus is running in | `monitoring` `serviceMonitor.selector` | Default to kube-prometheus install (CoreOS recommended), but should be set according to Prometheus install | `{ prometheus: kube-prometheus }`
+`serviceMonitor.namespace` | Namespace which Prometheus is running in | `monitoring` `serviceMonitor.labels` | Default to kube-prometheus install (CoreOS recommended), but should be set according to Prometheus install | `{ prometheus: kube-prometheus }`

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,